-Fun Drinking Games Rule #1.
+Homemade Drinking Game Rule #1.
 Everyone must take a shot when anyone at the party says a swear word.

 If you have any particularly foul-mouthed guests, everyone is going to get drunk fast with this one.
 You can also change it up and say that the person who swears has to take a shot instead.

-Fun Drinking Games Rule #2.
+Homemade Drinking Game Rule #2.
 If someone says the word drink, everyone has to drink.

 You may also want to add other words that are related, such as “beer,” “booze,” etc.

-Fun Drinking Games Rule #3.
+Homemade Drinking Game Rule #3.
 If someone catches you looking at them, you have to take a shot.

 This is an “eye contact” rule that many parties with lots of drinking games present often put into place.

-Fun Drinking Games Rule #4.
+Homemade Drinking Game Rule #4.
 Everyone has to talk about themselves in the third person.

 Anyone who doesn’t do this must drink.
 As the night wears on and everyone gets more and more drunk, they’re likely to forget this one, so it can be a great way to get everyone drinking more in no time.

-Fun Drinking Games Rule #5.
+Homemade Drinking Game Rule #5.
 When speaking, the last word in a sentence always has to be repeated.

 Anyone who doesn’t do this has to take a drink.
 If someone catches another person forgetting, they can call them out on it and force them to take two drinks instead.

-Fun Drinking Games Rule #6.
+Homemade Drinking Game Rule #6.
 End every sentence with the phrase, “If you know what I mean.”

-You can also change this homemade drinking game rule and have all sentences begin with, “You know what?” instead, or you can put both rules into place at the same party.
+You can also change this rule and have all sentences begin with, “You know what?” instead, or you can put both rules into place at the same party.

-Fun Drinking Games Rule #7.
+Homemade Drinking Game Rule #7.
 Each time someone drinks, they have to hold their arms to their sides like a T-Rex.

 This means they’ll have to bend their torso or neck over to get a drink and are likely to spill some of their drink on themselves in the process.

-Fun Drinking Games Rule #8.
+Homemade Drinking Game Rule #8.
 Play multiplayer racing video games together and chug as you approach the finish line until you cross it.

 This is especially good for family gatherings, but it can work for any party where alcohol and video games are both present.

-Fun Drinking Games Rule #9.
+Homemade Drinking Game Rule #9.
 Tape a fake mustache to the TV and drink every time it lines up correctly with someone’s face.

 You can also do this with a fake hat—or with a real hat positioned jauntily on the corner of the TV instead.

-Fun Drinking Games Rule #10.
+Homemade Drinking Game Rule #10.
 If playing beer pong, players always have to hold a cup in one hand while taking their turns.

 This rule can also go for other drinking games as well.
-Pretty much any drinking game can be played with this homemade drinking game rule in place, but it makes some of them a lot more difficult than others, so keep this in mind when choosing which ones get this homemade drinking game rule.
+Pretty much any drinking game can be played with this rule in place, but it makes some of them a lot more difficult than others, so keep this in mind when choosing which ones get this rule.

-Fun Drinking Games Rule #11.
+Homemade Drinking Game Rule #11.
 Give everyone a drinking game checklist and have them drink depending on what they’ve done.

-Fun Drinking Games Rule #12.
+Homemade Drinking Game Rule #12.
 If anyone catches you texting during the party and calls you out on it, you have to take a shot.

 If they text you to make you drink instead of telling you in person, you have to take two shots—but they will have to take a shot, too, if they get caught texting!

-Fun Drinking Games Rule #13.
+Homemade Drinking Game Rule #13.
 Someone in the group is assigned the thumb master.

 Throughout the party, every time that person puts up a thumb, everyone else has to also.
 The last person to do this takes a shot.

-Fun Drinking Games Rule #14.
+Homemade Drinking Game Rule #14.
 Everyone must keep a pinky out when they are drinking, no matter what they’re drinking.

 Even if they’re having beer from a red plastic cup, this “fancy drinking” rule is in effect.
 If they don’t do it, they have to chug.

-Fun Drinking Games Rule #15.
+Homemade Drinking Game Rule #15.
 Anyone who has to leave the table during a drinking game to go to the bathroom has to do two shots to make up for it when they get back.

-The only exception to this homemade drinking game rule is if the person is sick from drinking too much and needs to back out of drinking for the night altogether.
+The only exception to this rule is if the person is sick from drinking too much and needs to back out of drinking for the night altogether.